Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/TROUBLESHOOTING.md

 * Verify that the custom table specified in the DCR exists in the Log Analytics workspace.
 Ensure that you provide the accurate name of the custom table to the upload method.
 Mismatched table names can lead to logs not being stored correctly.

 * Confirm that the logs you're sending adhere to the format expected by the DCR.
-The data should be in the form of a JSON object or array, structured according to the requirements specified in the DCR.
+The data should be an array of JSON objects, structured according to the requirements specified in the DCR.
 Additionally, it's essential to encode the request body in UTF-8 to avoid any data transmission issues.

 * Keep in mind that data ingestion may take some time, especially if you're sending data to a specific table for the first time.
 In such cases, allow up to 15 minutes for the data to be fully ingested and available for querying and analysis.